luisnose/Data_project2/README.md

 <img src="./Images/GoodWork.jpg" width="25%"><br/>
 In this point we have successfully created one topic name __”Valenbisi”__, this topic will receive the data coming from Apache NIFI(In this case a Json file) and the subscription __”Streaming”__ is the responsible for delivering the data, through a given script in Apache Beam, that we will discuss later in this brief.

 Taking in consideration that in this exercise we are going to receive information from 6 different APIs.
-In total 6 different topics were created with the respective subscriptions as follow:
+In total 6 different topics Must be created with their respective subscriptions as follow:

 ![terminal](Images/Pub_Sub.png)